 A gain resulting from the issuance of shares by a subsidiary to a third-party that reduces the Company's percentage ownership ("dilution gain") is recognized as additional paid in capital in the Company's consolidated statements of stockholders' equity.
-For the year ended December 31, 2004, the Company recognized a dilution gain of \$112 thousand resulting from the issuance to third parties of new shares (representing a 5.39 % interest) by Himax Display, Inc. ("Himax Display", a consolidated subsidiary) for cash proceeds of \$803 thousand.
-For the year ended December 31, 2005, the Company recognized a dilution gain of \$170 thousand and \$52 thousand, respectively, resulting from the issuance to third parties of new shares (representing a 20.73 % interest) and the issuance to employees of nonvested shares (representing a 6.60% interest) by Himax Analogic Inc. (a consolidated subsidiary, formerly known as Amazion Electronics, Inc.) for cash proceeds of \$866 thousand and for employees' future service with a fair value of \$392 thousand, respectively.
-For the year ended December 31, 2006, the Company recognized a dilution gain of \$178 thousand, resulting from the issuance to third parties of new shares (representing a 2.34 % interest) by Himax Display for cash proceeds of \$676 thousand.
+For the year ended December 31, 2005, the Company recognized a dilution gain of \$170 thousand and \$52 thousand, respectively, resulting from the issuance to third parties of new shares (representing a 20.73 % interest) and the issuance to employees of nonvested shares (representing a 6.60% interest) by Himax Analogic Inc. ("Himax Analogic", a consolidated subsidiary, formerly known as Amazion Electronics, Inc.) for cash proceeds of \$866 thousand and for employees' future service with a fair value of \$392 thousand, respectively.
+For the year ended December 31, 2006, the Company recognized a dilution gain of \$178 thousand, resulting from the issuance to third parties of new shares (representing a 2.34 % interest) by Himax Display Inc. ("Himax Display", a consolidated subsidiary) for cash proceeds of \$676 thousand.
+For the year ended December 31, 2007, the Company recognized a dilution gain of \$319 thousand and \$514 thousand, resulting from the issuance to third parties of new shares (representing a 1.45 % and 6.38 % interest, respectively) by Himax Display and Himax Analogic for cash proceeds of \$1,217 thousand and \$2,290 thousand, respectively.